Last Updated on Samuel Franklinby

 - Cranium Overload (Level 4): A ranged execution attack on a normal enemy with some area of effect attached makes this an okay loss in the right situation but hardly the reason we are taking this card.
 Instead we will be taking it for the fantastic initiative of 5 and a 5 move bottom that gives us plenty of movement across any scenario that comes our way.

-- Pilfer (Level 4): A unique top loot action that lets us create gold from thin air if enemies are around that makes a risky play potentially offering great reward at the dissatisfaction of our allies.
+- Pilfer (Level 4): A unique top loot action that lets us create gold from thin air if enemies are around that turns a risky play into potentially a great reward.
 Given we have other priorities when in the midst of combat this card is simply best skipped given the bottom loss isn’t doing much for us either.

 - Mass Hysteria (Level 5): The bottom of Mass Hysteria is one of those cards that sounds fantastic when you first read it but you quickly realise in practice it just isn’t viable because you’ll be effectively locking up 3 cards (2 augments and playing this loss) which is more than we can absorb.
 Despite this the top is an incredible utility card that lets us muddle 4 enemies within 4 range to reduce the damage coming towards our team.
-While the damage is lacking we’ll occasionally get a lucky roll from our attack modifier deck and we get to generate our core ice element in the process.
+While the base damage on a single target is lacking when you factor in the multiple targets hit and the potential rolls from our attack modifier deck it can turn into something respectable while we get to generate our core ice element in the process.

 - Dark Frenzy (Level 6): When our two elements are available and we have our augment active this is a potential repeatable 8 attack which is great burst damage and plays into our kit nicely.
 When we don’t have the elements available we can use the bottom instead to move, attack and generate ice with a fantastic initiative of 10.
 Between this level 6 card and our other level 6 card (that I recommend taking at level 7) we have two fantastic boosts to the Mindthief that help to keep our playstyle relevant and rewarding as we creep up in levels and enemies get stronger.